AI Native

 Attach shipped updates to the original feedback so every requester can be notified.

-Treat MCP actions as workflow primitives: read, reason, change code, update Gleam, prepare follow-up.
+Keep MCP actions simple: read, reason, change code, update Gleam, prepare follow-up.

 Start with structured feedback